JoeBwonKenobi/Apex-K-D-Prediction_Project/README.md

 # **Project objective:**
 - Visualize trends throughout seasons, and construct a model to predict Kills to death ratio in Apex Legends.

+# ##About Apex Legends:**

+Apex Legends is an extremely fast-paced, free-to-play battle royale game set in the Titanfall universe.
+In this highly competitive online multiplayer game, players are grouped into squads of three, each controlling a unique character known as a "Legend."
+The objective is to be the last squad standing among 20 squads on a constantly shrinking map.

+Players jump into the game from a dropship, and once on the ground, they scavenge for weapons, equipment, and resources to survive.
+During combat, if a player takes substantial damage, they can be "knocked down."
+This means they are temporarily incapacitated and can only crawl on the ground.
+Teammates can revive knocked players, but if not rescued in time, they may bleed out or be killed.
+The game's dynamics involve a blend of gunplay, strategic positioning, and effective use of each Legend's unique abilities to secure victory.

+The shrinking play area forces intense encounters and strategic decisions as squads fight to eliminate each other.
+The ranked version of the game is esentailly the same only with a score provided at the end of each match that coralates with a point system to assign the player a rank.
+At the end of a given season, a player may recieve rewards based on their preformance in "Ranked" that can be visable to other players.
+Apex Legends is known for its diverse cast of Legends, each with their own special abilities that add layers of tactics and team synergy to the gameplay.
+It continues to evolve with regular updates, making it a dynamic and engaging battle royale experience.
+There is a collection of the players preformance data in-game provided to the player simply by loading into the main game lobby and clicking on their avatar.

 # **Methods**

 I obtained data directly from the in-game statistics and transformed it into a dataframe so that I could visualize and prepare the data for modeling.